First World Nomad Games – History Sets Foot in Cholpon Ata

 Kuros – Central Asian wrestling.
 This Mongolian giant is invincible

 Kyrgyz’s audience is horrified.
 But the Azerbaijani traditional displays are not finished yet.
-After the dance, begins the demonstration of a game that takes place this way: two men are sitting on the floor, facing each other.
-Both are holding the same wooden stick, and they must keep their feet stuck on a plank of wood.
+After the dance, the game demonstration proceeds as follows: two men sit on the floor, facing each other.
+Both are holding the same wooden stick, and they must keep their feet on a plank of wood.

-The purpose of the game is to pull the stick from the opponent’s hands.
+The purpose of the game is to pull the stick out of the opponent’s hand.
 Exciting.
-Given that there isn’t a league of this game, Azeris defy anyone who wants to try their hand.
-We are tempted…The funny thing is that the Kyrgyz challengers from the audience win all the matches!
+Given that there isn’t a league for this game, Azeris defy anyone who wants to try their hand.
+We are tempted…The funny thing is that the Kyrgyz challengers from the audience won all the matches!

 World nomad games